Naming a baby vs. naming a business

-I’ve done a good number of naming projects over the years.
-I’ve conjured up business names, product names, non-profit names and even named some corporate marketing initiatives.
-Here’s one thing I’ve learned: Naming babies is much easier than naming your business.
+Naming a business is tough.
+I’ve conjured up thousands of business names, product names, non-profit names and even names for corporate marketing initiatives.
+Here’s one thing I’ve learned:

 First of all, with baby names there are only two people who have a say in the decision.
+Just mom and dad.
 It’s a simple democratic process where the wife always has veto power over anything the husband comes up with.

 • Overly clever, pun-filled names like The Hairport or The Family Hairloom.
 Har har.

 • Totally boring, literal names like the Third Street Coffee House… With a name like that, there’s no way you’re going to get anything more than mediocre coffee in a mediocre location.